ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 joins errors.
 Its `Run` method satisfies the `Cleanup` type so it can be assigned directly to `Stack.Cleanup`.

-HTTP server graceful shutdown remains separate runtime lifecycle wiring.
-It may move later to `external/http/server`, but it should not become a `starter/v0` service concern.
+HTTP server graceful shutdown lives in `external/http/server` as an ejectable lifecycle helper (`StartServerWith`) and is not a `starter/v0` service concern.

 The second rollout preserves that boundary.
 Starter creates GHATD-owned